The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Don’t despair.
+There’s no need to despair, though.
 A volatile interest-rate environment complicates the equation, no doubt, but buying a home isn’t just about economic trends.
 It’s important to shop for a home — and a loan — when it suits your financial and life situation.
 Fortunately, there are ways to set yourself up to get the best possible mortgage rate, even in this high-rate environment.

 Steps to get the best interest rate on your mortgage